Handwriting Without Tears

 Research Summary

-Literature review revealed various single-case studies showing that students with developmental delays who utilized the Handwriting Without Tears Curriculum made gains in handwriting skills like letter formation, letter spacing, and name writing.
-However, one comparison study found that students participating in the program did not outperform students in a control group.
+A literature review revealed various studies showing that students who used the Handwriting Without Tears program made gains in handwriting skills like letter formation, letter spacing, and name writing.
+However, one study found no difference between students participating in the program and students who did not.
+The studies did not have the required number of participants based on the Council for Exceptional Children (CEC) standards therefore could not be considered in our rating.

 Study Citations